usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/In-Class-Materials/DITAP Facilitator Guide Module 4.md

 By the end of this module, participants will be able to:

-* Explain the role of product ownership in agile delivery and how it supports post-award success
+* Explain the role of product ownership in Agile delivery and how it supports post-award success
-* Describe how product owners, CORs, and vendors collaborate using agile tools and team rituals
+* Describe how product owners, CORs, and vendors collaborate using Agile tools and team rituals
-* Identify agile performance metrics that go beyond compliance to measure true delivery value
+* Identify Agile performance metrics that go beyond compliance to measure true delivery value
-* Compare traditional and agile performance measurement methods, including QASP alternatives and real-time metrics
+* Compare traditional and Agile performance measurement methods, including QASP alternatives and real-time metrics
 * Outline strategies to launch a new digital services contract with the right people, tools, and processes in place
-  Recognize early signs of delivery issues and explain approaches to address performance concerns in agile environments
+* Recognize early signs of delivery issues and explain approaches to address performance concerns in Agile environments

 ### Connection to overall DITAP program